February 09, 2021 4 min read

 2) The bitter yellow sap in the middle layer of latex, which includes anthraquinones and glycosides.

-3) The rind, which is composed of 15–20 cells and serves as a defensive layer as well as a source of carbohydrates and proteins.
+3) The rind, which is 15–20 cells across and serves as a defensive layer as well as a source of carbohydrates and proteins.
 Vascular wraps are found within the rind and are responsible for transporting compounds such as water (xylem) and starch (phloem).

-Both the inner and outer layer of Aloe Vera has its own benefits.
+Both the inner and outer layer of Aloe Vera have their own benefits.
 Usually, the thick outer layer is discarded, and the inner gel is used for consumption and application.
-The whole leaf can be used for its external soothing properties to treat your skin and is great for soothing sunburns (although, whole leaf aloe should never be used to treat deep cuts or wounds).
+The whole leaf can be used for its external soothing properties to nourish your skin and is great for soothing he skin after sun exposure (however, whole leaf aloe should never be used to treat deep cuts or wounds).

 Comments will be approved before showing up.